zencart/documentation/content/user/troubleshooting/db_strict_mode.md

 ---
 title: What is STRICT mode for my database?
-description: Zen Cart MySQL database STRICT mode
+description: MySQL STRICT mode and its impact
 category: troubleshooting
 weight: 10
 ---